The city of Ingram is between Kerrville and Hunt on the banks of the beautiful Guadalupe River.

 The first to move was the drugstore owned by J.J.
 Maxwell, now built of flagstone.
 Others followed, all building of flagstone and Ingram became known as the only Rock Town in the US.

 Ingram incorporated in 1981 and elected a Mayor, Donald Oehler; City Marshal, Charlie Lee; and five Councilmen, Don Williams, Bruce Kimbrow, Vernon Burns, Monroe Schlabach, and Ed Lange.

-Today the Mayor, Brandon Rowan; and Council Members, John St. Clair, Jim Lopez, Nelda Mitchell, Claud Jordan and William Warren are still elected and serve a two year term.
+Today the Mayor, Brandon Rowan; and Council Members, John Cantwell, Rocky Hawkins, Robert Kimbrough, David Britton Jr., and Claud Jordan are still elected and serve a two year term.